-Information on whether or not a teacher releases his/her contact address, and if so, the address itself, is available at the Center for Academic Affairs (Academic Services).
+Information on whether or not a teacher provides their contact address, and if so, the address itself, is available at the Center for Academic Affairs (Academic Services).
 Students should bring their Student ID Card and inquire in person.

 For protection of personal information, the Center for Academic Affairs does not accept telephone inquiries.